 We would draw your attention to these funding opportunities in particular:

 1. AHRC TECHNE Studentships are open to UK and EU applicants (fee waiver at Home/ EU rate, plus stipend if the awardee is a UK student).
 These are offered through the TECHNE Doctoral Training Partnership which is led by Royal Holloway and includes six other universities in London and the South East.
 TECHNE offers a rich and diverse training programme for doctoral students with a focus on interdisciplinarity.
 The training programme is enhanced by input and placement opportunities provided by TECHNE’s 13 partner organisations (including the Barbican, Natural History Museum, Museum of London, BFI and Science Museum) in the cultural sector.
 If the Music Department agrees that your proposal may be suitable for a TECHNE or College studentship, complete both a regular application form (see previous tab: Applications) and a TECHNE application form.
 The TECHNE application form and further information on the application procedure for TECHNE funding, as well as other College studentships, is on the TECHNE applications page.
-Send your completed TECHNE form to Professor Julian Johnson by the deadline of 29 January 2017.
+Send your completed TECHNE form to Professor Julian Johnson by the Music Department deadline of 22 January 2017.

 2. Royal Holloway Funded Scholarships are open to all students.
 These may include full awards (fee waiver at Home/ EU rate, plus full stipend), but are generally part-awards:either fees (at the Home/EU rate only) plus £5,000 per annum, or a Home/EU fee waiver alone.
 We will likely have a small number of these to award.
 However, keep in mind that if you are awarded one of these, you will need to be prepared to part-fund your studies.
 To apply, complete and submit the TECHNE form by the TECHNE deadline; the two schemes are considered together.